rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 Non-prime attributes: In the given table, all attributes except EMP_ID are non-prime.

 Here, EMP_STATE & EMP_CITY dependent on EMP_ZIP and EMP_ZIP dependent on EMP_ID.
-The non-prime attributes (EMP_STATE, EMP_CITY) transitively dependent on super key(EMP_ID).
-It violates the rule of third normal form.
+The non-prime attributes (EMP_STATE, EMP_CITY) are transitively dependent on the super key(EMP_ID).
+It violates the rule of the third normal form.

 That's why we need to move the EMP_CITY and EMP_STATE to the new <EMPLOYEE_ZIP> table, with EMP_ZIP as a Primary key.